 Easy grilled portobello mushrooms make a wonderful simple side dish to accompany any summer meal.
 Using a grill pan, you can have these grilled portobello mushrooms ready in just 10 minutes!
-This is the best recipe to make easy portobello mushroom side dish, portobello mushroom steaks, or a grilled portobello mushroom burger!
+This is the best recipe to make an easy portobello mushroom side dish, portobello mushroom steaks, or a portobello mushroom burger!

 I am SO excited for the grilling season.
 We’re starting the season a bit early and regardless of the chilly weather, we’ve been grilling for the past week either in the kitchen using our electric grill, and my trusty cast iron grill pan.
 Or in the backyard using our outdoor grill

 We’ve been making all sorts of easy grilled kabobs, sides, and even desserts.
 I’ve been loving these grilled chicken kabobs and veggie kabobs, they’re so quick, easy, and taste wonderful.
 Baked potatoes on the grill or Pearl Couscous Salad will make an easy tasty side dish.

 How to Select Portobello Mushrooms